-Of the 6 company 'exit events' (not via the Secondary Market) we have experienced (as of August '19 and dating back to 2012) we've had one where were Investors were given the option to transfer their shares into a public market (an IPO).
-In this case Investors were responsible for paying fees to third-party brokers (which we facilitated) to enable them to be traded in that marketplace.
+In the case of a company exit, it is possible that there may be administration fees incurred as part of the exit.
+Of the six company exits (not via the Secondary Market) we have completed (as of August '19 and dating back to 2012), we have had one where investors were given the option to transfer their shares into a public market (an IPO).
+In this case investors were responsible for paying fees to third party brokers (which we facilitated) to enable them to be traded in that marketplace.

 The EIS100 Fund product charges a 2% portfolio fee and that fee is taken from the capital invested at the time of investment.

-If an investor chooses to invest directly, he or she will pay a one-time investment fee of 1.5% of the amount invested, subject to a cap of a £250 fee per investment.
-The investor will pay no ongoing fees or carry to us.
+If you choose to invest directly in a business rather than through the Seedrs Nominee, you will pay a one-time investment fee of 1% of the amount invested, (max. £/€250) fee per investment.
+You will not pay any ongoing fees or carry fee to Seedrs.

 From the 1st of May 2021, the fee to make a Direct Investment will be change from 1.5% to 1% of the amount invested, the same as investing through the Seedrs Nominee.